 Elsewhere in the city, the Creative Quarter, a development area originally known as the Morgan Arcade Chambers, has recently been transformed into beautifully furnished office spaces - a hub to a range of creative firms.
 The £3.5m development is already home to a range of creative businesses and with an influx of more creative industries expected in the sector, attracted to Cardiff’s vibrant community and culture of innovation.

 As city establishes its credentials as one of the UK’s leading creative cities, its unique opportunities are offering students more reasons than ever before to consider Cardiff as the location for them to study in.

 The growth of the student accommodation market in the UK over the last decade has generated exceptional interest from property investors.
 The student accommodation sector saw a record £6 billion worth of investment in 2015 and with Cardiff’s student population continuing to grow with the city, it is set to become one of the UK’s most desirable locations for property investors looking to capitalise on the city’s popularity.

-One of the city’s only purpose built student accommodation developments available for individual investment, now is an excellent time to capitalise on this unique opportunity to invest in one of the UK’s most vibrant and sought after cities.
+Looking to invest in a purpose built student accommodation investment, now is an excellent time to capitalise on one of the UK’s most vibrant and sought after cities.